Programmer-Jha/Python_Snake_Gesture_Game/README.md

 ## 📄 License

-- This project is created for educational purposes.
+- This project is created for educational purposes and free to use.